pubkey/rxdb/docs-src/offline-first.md

 ## Modern apps have longer runtimes

 In the past you used websites only for a short time.
 You open it, perform some action and then close it again.
 This made the first load time the important metric when evaluating page speed.
 Today web applications have changed and with it the way we use them.
 Single page applications are opened once and then used over the whole day.
 Chat apps, email clients, PWAs and hybrid apps.
-All of these where made to have long runtimes.
+All of these were made to have long runtimes.
 This makes the time for user interactions more important than the initial loading time.
 Offline first applications benefit from that because there is often no loading time on user actions while loading the initial state to the client is not that relevant.

 ## You might not need REST

-On normal web applications you make different requests for each kind of data interaction.
+On normal web applications, you make different requests for each kind of data interaction.
 For that you have to define a swagger route, implement a route handler on the backend and create some client code to send or fetch data from that route.
-There more complex your application becomes, the more REST routes you have to maintain and implement.
+The more complex your application becomes, the more REST routes you have to maintain and implement.

 With offline first apps, you have a way to hack around all this cumbersome work.
 You just replicate the whole state from the server to the client.
 The replication does not only run once, you have a **realtime replication** and all changes at one side are automatically there on the other side.
-On the client you can access every piece of state with a simple database query.
+On the client, you can access every piece of state with a simple database query.
 While this of course only works for amounts of data that the client can load and store, it makes implementing prototypes and simple apps much faster.

 ## You might not need Redux

 Data is hard, especially for UI applications where many things can happen at the same time.
 The user is clicking around.
 Stuff is loaded from the server.
 All of these things interact with the global state of the app.
 To manage this complexity it is common to use state management libraries like Redux or MobX.
-With them you write all this lasagna code to wrap the mutation of data and to make the UI react to all these changes.
+With them, you write all this lasagna code to wrap the mutation of data and to make the UI react to all these changes.

-On offline first apps, you global state is already there in a single place stored inside of the local database.
+On offline first apps, your global state is already there in a single place stored inside of the local database.
 You do not have to care whether this data came from the UI, another tab, the backend or another device of the same user.
 You can just make writes to the database and fetch data out of it.